 As can be seen in the bottom right of the above screenshot, each dialogue icon will have a number associated with it.
 These numbers represent the level of your ability in each aspect of persuasion.
 The higher the number, the better the chance of success in persuading the person to see things your way.
 At the beginning of the game you will not be able to see the level of ability in each stat that the person you are talking to possesses, with the exception of those who you have spoken to many times before.
 Upon reaching level eight in Speech you will be able to acquire the perk ‘Empathetic’, which allows you to see the persuasion stats of everyone that you speak to.

-There are a number of ways in which to increase your stat in each persuasion method:
+There are a number of ways to increase your stat in each persuasion method:

 There are also two other dialogue options which will occasionally be available to you: